 Who pays for my services?

 The producer pays for any services that you provide, including document review.
-Producers who received a subsidized position on the pilot project will get reimbursed $50.00 towards your services during the first two years of the program.
 It is advisable to discuss the anticipated time and charges with the producer in advance of any agreements.
 Assembly of the animals for inventory and pre-screening and preparation of the annual report by the producer themselves will greatly facilitate your tasks as well as diminish the time (and therefore the charge) required for your participation in this program.

 For general inquiries regarding either scrapie or the SFCP, please contact the National Scrapie Project Coordinator at 1-866-534-1302 or by e-mail at email@example.com.